 We are very proud of both the work and the role we Governors take at Oreston.
 Please take the time to find out more about who we are and how we are contributing to the Academy and the community we live in.

-I have been both Head and Governor at Oreston since January 1999 and both my children attended the school.
+I have been both Principal and Governor at Oreston since January 1999 and both my children attended the school.
 I attend all the Committee and Full Meetings; providing the link between operational management and strategic leadership.

 I am Chair of Governors here at the academy.
 I am Managing Director of the Shark Trust and I originally joined as a Trust Governor in 2009.
 I have a long history of managing a “not-for-profit” business and a keen interest in education and learning.
 I have two children in the school.